 - The national anthem of the host country

 - The symbolic release of doves

 - The opening of the Games by the host country head of state

 - The Olympic anthem, played as the Olympic flag is brought into the stadium and hoisted

-- The Olympic oath taken by a coach
+- The Olympic oath taken by an athlete, a judge and a coach

 - The final leg of the Olympic torch relay and the lighting of the cauldron